Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Fix two missing seed node.md

+# NOTE: This article is depreciated for clusters running 6.4 CU3 or later.
+Recent changes to the Service Fabric Resource Provider will now automatically detect and repair missing seednodes.
+Simply make sure there are an adequate number of nodes in your primary node to meet the Reliability requirements, and after 15 minutes the seed node configuration should repair itself.

-# How to recover two(2) missing seed nodes from a cluster
+##  How to recover two(2) missing seed nodes from a cluster

 **Minimum requirement**: We need to have at least 3 seed nodes in a healthy state.
 - We **cannot** recover the seed node one by one as if there is any of seed node missing in a cluster, the upgrade will fail with PreSafetyCheck on EnsureSeedNodeQuorum.